backtrace-labs/umash/README.md

-that support the [integer overflow builtins](https://gcc.gnu.org/onlinedocs/gcc/Integer-Overflow-Builtins.html) introduced by GCC 5 (April 2015) and targets x86-64 machines with the [CLMUL](https://en.wikipedia.org/wiki/CLMUL_instruction_set) extension (available since 2011 on Intel and AMD).
-That's simply because we only use UMASH on such platforms at [Backtrace](https://backtrace.io/).
+that support the [integer overflow builtins](https://gcc.gnu.org/onlinedocs/gcc/Integer-Overflow-Builtins.html) introduced by GCC 5 (April 2015) and targets x86-64 machines with the [CLMUL](https://en.wikipedia.org/wiki/CLMUL_instruction_set) extension (available since 2011 on Intel and AMD), or aarch64 with the "crypto" extension (for `VMULL`).
+We only test the performance of UMASH on x86-64 because that's the platform where hashing performance matters at [Backtrace](https://backtrace.io/); however, thanks to travis-ci, we do automatically run our correctness tests on x86-64 and aarch64.
-There should be no reason we can't also target other compilers, or other architectures with carry-less multiplication instructions (e.g., `VMULL` on ARMv8).

 Quick start
 -----------